Skip to content

 • Aero Vehicle Performance

-• Flight Dynamics and Stability
+• Flight Dynamics & Stability

 Developing transformation matrices deriving aircrafts governing equation of motion.
 Mathematically modeling an aircraft.
 Derive & calculate stability derivation of an aircraft.
-Aircrafts dynamics stability & response to controls
+Aircrafts dynamics stability & response to controls.

-• Control System
+• Control Systems

-Open and closed-loop systems, modeling in state space of dynamic systems, mathematical models of mechanical, electrical and electronic systems, stability criteria, control system design by root locus method, control system design by frequency-response, PID Controllers
+Open and closed-loop systems, modeling in state space of dynamic systems, mathematical models of mechanical, electrical and electronic systems, stability criteria, control system design by root locus method, control system design by frequency-response, PID Controllers.

 • Aerospace Structures II

-Stress analysis of elastic structures for aerospace application under different loading conditions, Shear flow distribution in thin-wall structures, wings and fuselage analysis; composite structure for aerospace applications; Aeroelasticity
+Stress analysis of elastic structures for aerospace application under different loading conditions, Shear flow distribution in thin-wall structures, wings and fuselage analysis; composite structure for aerospace applications; Aeroelasticity.

 • Rotorcraft Dynamics

-Elementary blade motion; aerodynamics of rotor in motion; helicopter performance; Modeling and analysis techniques for dynamic response, vibration, aeroelastic stability, and aeromechanical stability of rotary-wing vehicles
+Elementary blade motion; aerodynamics of rotor in motion; helicopter performance; Modeling and analysis techniques for dynamic response, vibration, aeroelastic stability, and aeromechanical stability of rotary-wing vehicles.

-• Fracture Mechanics
+• Computational Mechanics

 • Flight Control System